scarayaa/shakespearemon-sdk/README.md

 # About
 It's a just a simple example of an SDK implementation using Swift Package Manager.
-The aim of the project is to show a readable, scalable and testable to implement an SDK in iOS.
+The aim of the project is to show a readable, scalable and testable way to implement an SDK in iOS.

 ## Installation